 Topic Overview Learning to follow and use the Design Process effectively, gives students the method and skills to create designed solutions to real life situations that can be improved through creative approaches.
 Using critical thinking, creative ideas are analysed for their viability to meet the student success criteria.
 Learning and developing process skills and techniques, enables students to realise their imagined designs.
 Completed projects can be analysed by students, using their own criteria to establish their design, production, and project management success.
-Content/Skills In Creative Wood Skills, students learn to: Assessment Throughout the semester students will complete a range of assessment pieces including:
+Content/Skills In Creative Wood Skills, students learn to: Investigate and design.
+Define their own design problems.
+Establish their own success criteria.
+Develop production skills and techniques.
+Organise and follow production plans and sequences.
+Construct designed products made from timber.
+Evaluate their project success Assessment Throughout the semester students will complete a range of assessment pieces including: Drawings Design Briefs Design development Portfolios Project work Project evaluations